 This record only represents the 200,000-plus feet of unedited film that Sergei M. Eisenstein

 and three American co-financiers.
 It was Eisenstein's vision to end up with movie about Mexico in six parts called "Calavera", "Sandunga", "Maguey", "Fiesta", "Soldadera", and "Epilogue".
 The project was canceled before it was completed due to cost overruns and months-delayed completion, and the producers refused to let Eisenstein attempt to edit anything from the material he had finished after Joseph Stalin

-, Eisenstein in Mexico
+(1933), Eisenstein in Mexico

-, Death Day
+(1933), Death Day

-, Time in the Sun
+(1934), Time in the Sun

-, and Que Viva Mexico
+(1940), and Que Viva Mexico